swiftlang/swift-testing/Documentation/ABI/TestContent.md

   padding.
 This padding will be removed in a future update to the Swift toolchain ([swift-#87650](https://github.com/swiftlang/swift/issues/87650)).

+In Embedded Swift, or when statically linking the standard library and runtime, there is a single statically linked test content section.
+At this time, statically-linked test content is supported if you use the Mach-O, ELF, or Wasm image format.

 ### Record layout

 Regardless of platform, all test content records created and discoverable by the